svalio/atlassian-connect-express-encryption/README.md

 * [JIRA](http://atlassian-connect.herokuapp.com/help#jira/webhook)
 * [Confluence](http://atlassian-connect.herokuapp.com/help#confluence/webhook)

-## Sample Add-ons using `feebs`
+## Sample Add-ons using `atlassian-connect-express`

 * [Sequence Diagramr](https://bitbucket.org/rmanalan/sequence-diagramr) -- a simple Confluence remote macro for creating UML sequence diagrams
 * [Tim's Word Cloud](https://bitbucket.org/tpettersen/confluence-word-cloud) -- a macro that takes the contents of a page and constructs an SVG-based word cloud
 * [TaskMaster](https://bitbucket.org/mrdon/taskmaster-plugin) -- create JIRA subtasks like a ninja
 * [Atlassian Connect Webhook Inspector](https://bitbucket.org/rmanalan/webhook-inspector) -- a simple tool to log webhooks fired in Atlassian apps for development purposes.

-## The `feebs` scaffold
+## The `atlassian-connect-express` scaffold

-When you generate a new `feebs` add-on, you're actually just downloading a copy of the [Atlassian Connect Expressjs template](https://bitbucket.org/atlassian/atlassian-connect-expressjs-template/).
+When you generate a new `atlassian-connect-express` add-on, you're actually just downloading a copy of the [Atlassian Connect Expressjs template](https://bitbucket.org/atlassian/atlassian-connect-expressjs-template/).

 ### Handlebars layouts and templates